talkable/talkable-docs/source/android_sdk/integration/post_purchase.rst

 .. note::

-   If Post Purchase campaign does not show up when testing make sure you have it live with `android-post-purchase` tag on the Campaigns listing.
+   If Post Purchase campaign does not show up when testing make sure you have it Live with `android-post-purchase` tag or the tag you specified on the Campaigns listing.

 .. container:: hidden